 - An organic certificate with a date, certification number and name of the certifier;

-- An itemized invoice detailing allowable certification costs (refer to Allowable and Unallowable Costs) incurred between October 1, 2013 and September 30, 2014; and
+- An itemized invoice detailing allowable certification costs incurred between Oct.
+1, 2014 and Sept.
+30, 2015; and

-State Agencies may verify organic certification through a variety of methods including a copy of an organic certificate and/or verifiable communication from a USDA-accredited certifying agent.
-The verification document(s) must clearly identify that the certification (and associated allowable expenses) occurred between the dates of October 1, 2013 and September 30, 2014.
+The department may verify organic certification through a variety of methods, including obtaining a copy of an organic certificate and/or verifiable communication from a USDA-accredited certifying agent.
+The verification document(s) must clearly identify that the certification (and associated allowable expenses) occurred between the dates of Oct.
+1, 2014 and Sept.
+30, 2015.